vb690/what_do_books_look_like/README.md

 # What do Books Look Like?
-Project aiming to visualize a language model.
-The aim of this project is purely aesthetic and not scientific, the presented results should be interpreted with caution (or not intepreted at all).
+Project aiming to visualize the books representations learned by a word-level language model.
+The aim is purely aesthetic and not scientific, what presented here should be interpreted with caution (or not intepreted at all).

 This project is freely inspired by [What do numbers look like](https://johnhw.github.io/umap_primes/index.md.html).